Meso-Health/meso-clinic/README.md

 - Go to Dropbox and search for the `release-key.jks` file.
 - Download it to `/your/working/dir/app`.

-To __run__ the release build directly on your phone, follow the steps for running an app above.
+To __run__ the release build on your phone, follow the steps for running an app above.

-To only __build__ the APK to your computer, do one of the following:
+To __build__ the APK to your computer, do one of the following:

 Option 1
 1. Build > Build APK (this will automatically use the `signingConfigs` specified in the `build.gradle` file).